 It has been shown in the past that the severity of intestinal cancer depends largely on the initiation than the progression, indicating the importance associated with the early events of CRC development[32,33].
 Importantly, the identification of ISC specific expression markers has allowed for functional techniques that can be used to determine if they can function as progenitors of colorectal carcinogenesis.
 In 2007, O’Brien et al[34] characterized the first tumor stem cell marker, CD133, and pointed towards a CSC model of tumor initiation driven by CD133+ cells in CRC.
 A plethora of studies has indicated that specific deletion of APC in ISCs expressing Lgr5, LRIG1, or CD133 markers can induce rapid adenoma generation[11,35-37].
 Moreover, activation of the β-catenin pathway within these cells as well as BMI1+ cells resulted in a similar outcome, indicating that ISCs are the primary cells of origin of CRC[8].
 Mutations within key signaling pathways, including Wnt, Notch, and Hedgehog pathways, can dislodge the wild-type ISCs from the control of regulatory signals, allowing them to develop precursor lesions[38,39].
-Although most of these approaches caused the generation of intestinal adenomas in mice which commonly occur in the small intestine and do not generally progress to carcinoma[40,41].
-In contrast, the human intestinal malignancies mostly occur in the colon.
+Most of these approaches, however, caused the generation of intestinal adenomas in mice that commonly occur in the small intestine and do not generally progress to carcinoma[40,41].
+In contrast, human intestinal malignancies mostly occur in the colon.
 Additionally, the development of human CRC is also strongly dependent on environmental factors such as inflammatory conditions[42], which are lacking in genetic mouse models[5].

-Owing to multiple differences between carcinogenesis in genetically modified mice and human patients, several studies have looked at the dynamics of stem cells in response to key genetic mutations and its influence on the development of CRC; to improve our grasp on the actual mechanisms of CRC origin.
+Owing to multiple differences between carcinogenesis in genetically modified mice and human patients, several studies have looked at the dynamics of stem cells in response to key genetic mutations and its influence on the development of CRC to improve our grasp on the actual mechanisms of CRC origin.
 Mutations within the intestine were assumed to arise due to several factors, including DNA replication errors and environmental factors such as carcinogen exposure, inflammation, etc. Since the TA cells represent the most actively proliferating population within the crypt, they are more prone to mutations; although given the short life span of these cells and the mild phenotype of the mutation, mutated TA cells offer a lower risk of serving as tumor initiators[43].
-Indeed, it was shown that the wild-type ISC division follows the neutral drift principle to randomly replace any of the other crypt ISC populations[44,45].
+Indeed, it was shown that the wild-type ISC division follows the neutral drift principle to replace randomly any of the other crypt ISC populations[44,45].
 Although oncogenic mutations aim towards preventing this, Vermeulen et al[46] and Snippert et al[47] suggest that the mutated cells can also be stochastically replaced by wild-type ISCs.
 What this means is that the likelihood of an inactivating mutation in a key tumor suppressor, like APC, to get fixed is less than 50%, making the mutated cell highly susceptible of getting lost in the continuous process of replacement[43].
 Such a low probability makes CRC an extremely slow disease, postulated to take over a decade for cellular mutations to accumulate that could drive the initiation and progression of the malignancy[48].
 Importantly, the presence of accompanying conditions such as intestinal inflammation tends to allow the mutated cells to prevail, pointing at the importance of environmental factors in conjunction with genetic factors in playing a critical role in CRC initiation[46].
 Not surprisingly, while the competition exists between the normal and the mutated ISCs during the tumor initiation process, disease progression is associated with a rivalry between the CSCs, with stronger clones characterized by a larger number of accumulated mutations and resistance to environmental factors such as therapy[5].